arturjzapater/randtools/README.md

 Generates a random number within a given range.
 - `from`: the lowest possible returned number.
 - `to`: the highest possible returned number.
 - `decimals`: the amount of decimals that the generated number will have.
-It defaults to zero.
+It defauls to zero.
+If either `from` or `to` is a number with more decimal digits than `decimals`, the function will use that amount instead.
 - `devs`: the amount of standard deviations within the allowed range of results.
 A small number will create a more uniform distribution, while a big number will reduce the chances of numbers on the fringes of the range to come up.
 It defaults to three.
 It won't accept any value smaller than 1.

 ### Uniform Distribution Functions